GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
 >
-> ~ *Ted Nelson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts